vexide/vexide-template/README.md

 ### Viewing program output

-You can view panic messages and calls to `println!()` using the PROS terminal.
+You can view panic messages and calls to `println!()` using the terminal.
 Use a USB cable to connect to your robot brain or controller, then start the terminal:

 ```console